 AI-enabled robots provide visibility and clear metrics for cleaning performance.
 For example, cleaning can be verified with proof of performance reports, and operational insights can be viewed and analyzed via intuitive dashboards.
 With Whiz for example, cleaning reports can confirm the square footage cleaned, the areas cleaned, time and date of cleaning, and more, enabling you to measurably demonstrate compliance with cleaning standards.

 These are unprecedented times.
 We hear new information about the impact of the COVID-19 outbreak on an hourly basis.
 Just a couple of days ago, an entire elderly care facility in New Jersey was “presumed coronavirus positive” (NBC News).
 There is heightened focus on cleanliness and hygiene across all industries as well as concerns whether there are enough workers to clean.
-These are times when the frontline workers need all the tools available to flatten the curve and to optimize the safety of their patients, themselves, their families, and their communities.
-Autonomous robots like SoftBank Robotics’ Whiz can help augment these critical workers.
+These are times when the frontline workers need all the tools available to flatten the curve and to optimize the safety of their patients, themselves, their families, and their communities. commercial robot vacuums like SoftBank Robotics’ Whiz can help augment these critical workers.

 SoftBank Robotics’ vision is to apply robots to benefit humanity.
 Our mission is to continuously commercialize robotics solutions that help make people's lives easier, safer, more connected, and more extraordinary.
 We continue to demonstrate our commitment to our mission by providing robotic solutions to our colleagues in hospitals and elderly care with timely, helpful robots like Whiz.